klepas/ozlockcon.com/faq.md

 We hope that the knowledge we share will be used for the betterment of all of us and that the result of the conference will be a greater awareness of the challenges faced when dealing with physical security.
-We also hope that those that attend enjoy and compete in the competitions we have planned.
+We also hope that those that attend enjoy and compete in the competitions, and/or workshops, we have planned.

 ## Is this legal?